 Symptoms of a breast lump include:

-• changes to the density of your breast tissue
+- changes to the density of your breast tissue

-• swellings under the arms, on or around the breasts
+- Swellings under the arms, on or around the breasts

-• changes in breast size
+- Changes in breast size

-• a red rash on or around the nipple
+- A red rash on or around the nipple

-• dimpling or puckering of the skin
+- Dimpling or puckering of the skin

 Some possible benign causes of a breast lump include:

-Cysts are sacs of fluid that can range in size & diameter.
+- Cysts are sacs of fluid that can range in size & diameter.
 They lead to breast lumps that feel smooth & firm, & may or may not be painful or even noticeable.
 They are common both pre- & post-menopause (with HRT).

-A breast abscess is a painful lump of pus that forms inside the breast, causing redness, swollen skin, & fever.
+- A breast abscess is a painful lump of pus that forms inside the breast, causing redness, swollen skin, & fever.
 This is usually caused by a bacterial infection.

-Trauma to the breasts as a result of injury or surgery can alter the density of the breast tissue & may cause painful or lumpy areas.
+- Scarring: trauma to the breasts as a result of injury or surgery can alter the density of the breast tissue & may cause painful or lumpy areas.

-Most common in women who are breastfeeding, mastitis is an inflammation of the mammary gland, caused by bacteria entering the breast through the nipple.
+- Mastitis: most common in women who are breastfeeding, mastitis is an inflammation of the mammary gland, caused by bacteria entering the breast through the nipple.
 It can be very painful, & may be accompanied by redness, inflammation, swelling, & nipple discharge.